 - team dynamics in crisis teams,

-- safety leadership within so-called “High-Reliability Organizations”, and
+- safety leadership within so-called “High-Reliability Organisations”, and

 - the role of crisis governance as a way to anticipate extreme events.

-Find an overview of our main research oriented projects below, ongoing and finished.
+Find an overview of our main research oriented projects below.

 Integration with service offering: practitioner translation and adoption